 Atik Valide Mosque – Istanbul

-Of all Ottoman heritage, undoubtedly the most famous are monumental imperial mosques located in Istanbul’s Fatih district such as the Blue, Şehzade and Süleymaniye Mosque.
-However, the Atik Valide Mosque in Üsküdar is also special for two reasons.
-An imperial mosque built in the name of formidable Nurbanu Sultan, it proudly symbolises the Sultanate of Women era in Ottoman history.
+Of all the Ottoman heritage, the most renowned are the monumental imperial mosques of Istanbul’s Fatih district, such as the Blue Mosque, the Nuruosmaniye Mosque and the Süleymaniye Mosque.
+Yet, the Atik Valide Mosque in Üsküdar holds a special place for two reasons.
+Built in the name of the formidable Nurbanu Sultan, it stands as a proud symbol of the Sultanate of Women era in Ottoman history.

 Atik Valide Camii